 When Tom Hanks' character tells the rest of the unit what he does for a living back home, Hanks' speech was much longer in the original script.
 But Hanks felt that his character wouldn't have said so much about himself, and he told director Steven Spielberg so.
 Spielberg agreed, and the speech was shortened.

-Steven Spielberg cast Matt Damon as Ryan because he wanted an unknown actor with an All-American look.
-He didn't know Damon would win an Oscar for Good Will Hunting (1997) and become an overnight star before the film was released.
+Steven Spielberg cast Matt Damon as Private Ryan because he wanted an unknown actor with an All-American look.
+He did not know Damon would win an Oscar for Good Will Hunting (1997) and become an overnight star before the film was released.

-Matt Damon ad-libbed the story he tells towards the end of the film about spying on his brother in the barn with the ugly girl.
-As described in Peter Bart's book "The Gross", the speech was rambling and not particularly funny or interesting, but the crew decided that's why it worked--that it was true to an unformed kid like Ryan, fated to be at the center of this incredible operation.
+Matt Damon ad-libbed the story he tells, towards the end of the film, about spying on his brother in the barn with the ugly girl.
+As described in Peter Bart's book "The Gross," the speech was rambling and not particularly funny or interesting, but the crew decided that's why it worked; it was true to an unformed kid like Ryan, fated to be at the center of this incredible operation.
 Steven Spielberg liked it so much he decided to leave it in the film.

 Although Steven Spielberg reduced the color saturation of the movie by 60% for artistic reasons, both major American satellite providers (DirecTV and Dish Newtork) and numerous cable TV providers turned up the chroma gain to re-enhance the color saturation to normal-looking levels when broadcasting the movie.
 They did this because on the first day or two of the movie's broadcast run, their customer service centers were swamped with calls from viewers complaining that something was wrong with the color.

 Inspired by the true story of the Niland brothers.
 Sgt.
-Frederick Niland was in the 501st Parachute Infantry Regiment, 101st Airborne.
-Band of Brothers (2001), produced by Steven Spielberg and Tom Hanks, told the story of another 101st Airborne unit, Easy Company of the 506th PIR.
+Frederick "Fritz" Niland was in the 501st Parachute Infantry Regiment, 101st Airborne.
+Band of Brothers (2001), produced by Steven Spielberg and Tom Hanks, told the story of another 101st Airborne unit, Easy Company of the 506th PIR, whose member Sgt.
+Warren "Skip" Muck was best friends with Niland back home in Tonawanda, New York.

 When using the field radio on the beach, Capt.
 Miller says something that sounds like "Cadaff, Cadaff" into the radio.
 He is actually saying CATF, meaning he is calling the Commander: Amphibious Task Force.